babinet/InOutNOutIn/README.md

 6 ) - Validate path in server where the original geotiff, png, and zip are storred (must be readable by apache)

-7 ) - Execute command on distant server
+7 ) - With a new shell via ssh, execute command on the distant server
 ```
 ---> On the distant server list existing geottifs : /your/path/List_Geotifs_private_Raw_map.sh
 ```

-3.2 ) - Continue (Hit enter) to reimport WFS_Assemblage.json WFS_Assemblage.txt on the local machine in Kta2Geo/tmp/
+8 ) - Once the process is done back to first shell hit enter to download the allready existing files loaded in the DB

 4 ) Generating buttons group for each layers.